takenet/blip-chat-android/README.md

 ## Advanced features

-### Setting informations about your client
+### Setting information about your client

-Sometimes, is very important that your chatbot knows informations about your customers, as name or some external identifier for example.
+Sometimes, is very important that your chatbot knows information about your customers, as name or some external identifier for example.
 To do this use *setUserAccount* method on **BlipClient** helper class.

 ```java